HugoByte/composer/README.md

     ![Allow Push Notification](images/create.png)

-2. Validate the created package, by changing the directory to created package `cd test`
+2. Validate the created package, by changing the directory to the created package `cd` test`

    ```
    composer validate